ctnava/rxtechnotes/discovery_manufacture.md

 If the ANDA meets FDA requirements, the generic drug is approved for marketing.
 Generic drugs are also subject to the same post-market safety monitoring as brand name drugs.

+### Risk Evaluation & Mitigation Strategies (REMS)

+In some cases, the FDA may require additional safety measures for high-risk medications after they are brought to market. **Risk Evaluation & Mitigation Strategies (REMS)** are required safety programs for medications with known or potential serious risks that must be managed to ensure that the drug’s benefits outweigh its risks; particularly those that are addictive (e.g. Opioids, Stimulants, Benzodiazepines), hazardous (e.g. Birth Control, Oncologics, Biologics), or understudied (e.g. Gabapentin).

+Depending on the drug, a REMS program may include one or more of the following:

+- Mandated **Medication guides** or **patient package inserts (PPIs)**
+- Prescriber training and certification requirements
+- Pharmacy certification and restricted dispensing systems
+- Enrollment of patients in registries or special monitoring programs

+> **Example**: The drug isotretinoin (Accutane), which can cause severe birth defects, is subject to a REMS program called iPLEDGE that requires prescribers, pharmacies, and patients to follow strict steps before dispensing or receiving the medication.

 ## 🏷️ Labeling & Distribution

 <!-- TODO Needs work -->